affanyunas/nixos/README.md

-# NixOs
+# NixOS

-My repo about NixOS, include config etc.
+This repository contains my personal NixOS configuration, including various dotfiles and setup details.

 ## Dotfiles

-The dotfiles for my personal setup.
+These are the dotfiles for my personal setup on NixOS.

-System: Nix OS
-Theme: rose-pine
+### System Configuration

+- **System**: NixOS
+- **Theme**: Rose Pine

+### Software and Tools

 - bspwm
 - polybar